danielabar/oas-delay-calculator-prototype/README.md

 - This tool is only one piece of information of many moving parts in retirement and financial planning.
 - No one can predict their exact lifespan, which adds uncertainty.
 - Uncertainty in predicting future earnings and work years affects GIS calculations.
+- Not considering inflation, all calculations are in today's dollars.
 - The results are not financial advice and are subject to change.
 For a more accurate assessment of your estimated benefits amount, please visit https://www.canada.ca/en/employment-social-development/corporate/contact/oas.html

 Fix awkward wording when have full 40 years: which is 1.000 of the full amount 713.34, starting at age 65.